Normal Aging, Mild Cognitive Impairment & Dementia

 Mild Cognitive Impairment

-You are growing older and developing memory problems greater than what is expected for your age, but you are not experiencing personality changes or other problems that are characteristic of Alzheimer's disease.
-Researchers cannot yet definitively say that people with Mild Cognitive Impairment (MCI) will or will not go on to develop Alzheimer's disease/dementia, or if its progress to Alzheimer's disease/dementia can be prevented or delayed.
-Studies have shown that if you are experiencing MCI and also having trouble moving your legs and feet, you may be twice as likely to later develop Alzheimer's disease.
+Mild Cognitive Impairment (MCI) is when you are growing older and developing memory problems greater than what is expected for your age, but you are not experiencing personality changes or other problems that are characteristic of Alzheimer’s disease.
+Researchers cannot yet definitively say that people with MCI will or will not go on to develop Alzheimer’s disease/dementia, or if its progress to Alzheimer’s disease/dementia can be prevented or delayed.
+Studies have shown that if you are experiencing MCI and also having trouble moving your legs and feet, you may be twice as likely to later develop Alzheimer’s disease.

 Signs and symptoms include memory loss, confusion about the location of familiar places, taking longer than usual to accomplish normal daily tasks, trouble handling money and paying bills, poor judgment leading to bad decisions, loss of spontaneity and sense of initiative, mood and personality changes, increased anxiety or aggression.

 Signs and symptoms include increased memory loss and confusion, shortened attention span, inappropriate angry outbursts, problem recognizing family and close friends, difficulty with language (reading, writing, numbers), inability to learn new things or cope with unexpected situations, difficulty organizing thoughts and thinking logically, repetitive statements or movements, occasional muscle twitches, restlessness, agitation, anxiety, tearfulness, wandering (especially in late afternoon or at night), hallucinations, delusions, suspiciousness, paranoia, irritability, loss of impulse control, inability to carry out activities that involve multiple steps in sequence (getting dressed, making coffee, setting the table).